dotlang/language/README.md

 - Each statement must be in a separate line and must not end with semicolon.
 Source file contains a number of definitions for types and functions.
 - You can put multiple statements in the same line using `&`: `x++ & run & process`
+- Anywhere you need a compile time literal (default and optional inputs or `with`) you can use functions with constant output.

 *Notes:*
 - If a name starts with underscore, means that it is private to the module.
 If not, it is public.
 This applies to functions and types.